HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Rare, genetically determined, hereditary (heredity mostly autosomal recessive) disease of the brain and immune system with onset in early infancy (so-called type 1 interferonopathy).
-The affected children usually show severe physical and mental developmental delays.
-It usually begins in the first 3 to 6 months of life with sudden jerky movement disorders, crying attacks, sleep disorders or seizures.
-Frequently, fever attacks are also observed.
-The arms and legs show increasing stiffness or spasticity, while the trunk is rather flaccid and the children cannot hold their head or upper body properly upright.
-The disease typically progresses in relapses with phases of stabilization.
+Rare, genetically determined, hereditary (inheritance mostly autosomal recessive) disease of the brain and immune system with onset in early infancy (so-called type 1 interferonopathy).
+Affected children usually show severe physical and mental developmental delays.
+Onset is usually in the first 3 to 6 months of life with sudden onset of jerky movement disorders, crying attacks, sleep disturbances or seizures.
+Not infrequently, episodes of fever are also observed.
+The arms and legs show increasing stiffness or spasticity, while the trunk tends to be limp and children cannot hold their head or upper body upright properly.
+The disease typically progresses in relapses with periods of stabilization.

-The AGS is clinically similar to a connatal viral infection, without a corresponding pathogen being detectable (Crow YJ et al. 2006).
-The disease can manifest itself already intrauterine with cerebral calcifications or in the newborn with encephalopathy, hepatopathy and thrombocytopenia.
-Pathognomonic are cold-induced cutaneous inflammatory lesions of the acres, so-called chilblain lesions, which are observed in only about 20% of patients, as well as other lupus-typical symptoms such as arthritis, antinuclear antibodies or lymphopenia.
+AGS clinically resembles a connatal viral infection without evidence of a corresponding causative agent (Crow YJ et al 2006).
+The disease may manifest intrauterine with cerebral calcifications or in the neonatal period with encephalopathy, hepatopathy, and thrombocytopenia.
+Pathognomonic are cold-induced cutaneous inflammatory lesions of the acras (signs of chilblain lupus) observed in about 20% of patients.
+Furthermore, other lupus-typical symptoms such as arthritis, antinuclear antibodies or lymphopenia may occur.